 Matt Killingsworth is the scientist behind the track your happiness app.
 It has provided him with data never before available at this scale.
 In his TED talk he outlined having over 650,000 real-time reports from over 15,000 people, covering a wide range of countries, ages, and occupations.

-The really surprising conclusion?
+The conclusion?
 Being “present” and not letting your mind wander makes all the difference to your happiness.
+The really surprising part?
 His research shows that you will be happier commuting to work, than lying on a tropical beach — IF you are “present” when you are commuting, and IF you let your mind wander when you are on the beach.
-That’s surprising.
+That’s definitely surprising.

 SO NOW WHAT?